Maximal Inequalities and Some Applications: Martingales

 Moreover, $\sbracket X_{n+k} = \sum_{i=1}^n\xi_i^2$ satisfies

 On the one hand, we have $\Ee\left(|X_{n+k}|^p\right)\geq n^p$, and on the other hand

 Thus, the upper bound in \eqref{mar-e74} cannot hold if $m,n\gg 1$. \end{example}

-\begin{remark} Let us briefly indicate an extension of the BDG inequalities which is contained in Lenglart \emph{et al.} \cite{len-lep-pra80} and Meyer \cite{dm-5}.
-Rather than considering the moment $F(X_t^*)$ for the polynomially growing function $F(x) = |x|^p$, $p\geq 1$, one may consider convex functions $F:[0,\infty)\to[0,\infty)$ which are of \emph{moderate growth}, i.e.\ functions that satisfy

-All concave functions are moderate.
+\begin{remark} Let us briefly indicate an extension of the BDG inequalities which is contained in Lenglart \emph{et al.}~\cite{len-lep-pra80} and Meyer~\cite{dm-5}.
+Rather than considering the moment $F(X_t^*)$ for the polynomially growing function $F(x) = |x|^p$, $p\geq 1$, one may consider convex functions $F\colon [0,\infty)\to[0,\infty)$ which are of \emph{moderate growth}, i.e.\ functions that satisfy All concave functions are moderate.
 If $F$ is convex with right derivative $f = F'_+$, then the above condition is equivalent to

 The BDG inequalities for convex moderate functions read

 The proof relies, essentially, on the good-$\lambda$-inequality and a clever use of the layer-cake formula for moderate functions. \end{remark}